Sami Whitcomb: Early life

-High school career

 Whitcomb attended Ventura's Buena High School, where she was a four-year letterwinner and one-year team captain for the basketball team.
 She won numerous awards during her time at Buena, including the 2004–05 Co-County Player of the Year from the league coaches and the Ventura County Star's 2005–06 Girls' Basketball Player of the Year.
 She also helped her team win three Channel League titles as a sophomore, junior and senior.
 As a senior in 2005–06, she averaged 17.3 points, 10.5 rebounds and 3.6 steals per game.

 Whitcomb was also a two-time letterwinner in track and field during her sophomore and junior years.
 In 2005, she placed second in the league in shot put and first in the county for seeded throwers.